🧢 Coach T's Recap

 You’ve got enough data to confidently make decisions and take action on these insights.

-⚠️ Indicative warning
+⚠️ Indicative

 This result offers a directional read but we don’t recommend using this for strategic decision making.
 You can select additional demographics or extend the date range to make this an even stronger sample.